 Alignment of the Agile Practice Guide and the PMI Standards

-This post discusses the development of the new Agile Practice Guide and it’s fit, alignment and potential conflicts with other PMI standards documents including the upcoming PMBOK® Guide – Sixth Edition.
+This post discusses the development of the new Agile Practice Guide and its fit, alignment, and potential conflicts with other PMI standards documents including the upcoming PMBOK® Guide – Sixth Edition.

 Why Care About Alignment?

 Alignment between PMI practice guides and standards is important.
-People look to these documents not only for guidance on how to undertake work, but also as definitions of terms and often the basis for their own corporate standards.
+People look to these documents not only for guidance on how to undertake work but also as definitions of terms and often the basis for their own corporate standards.
 So, it is not a good situation when one PMI document defines a term, like “a Sprint”, as one thing and then a later guide defines it slightly differently.
-Likewise, recommended approaches should be aligned too.
+Likewise, recommended approaches should be aligned.
 We don’t want one guide recommending the goal of setting a vision to be “X” and another guide saying it is “Y”.
 To help avoid these situations, the PMI maintains three sets of standards and a unifying lexicon document.

 How PMI Standards Fit Together

 One step down in terms of development rigor are “Practice Standards”.
-These describe the use of a tool, technique or process identified in the PMBOK® Guide or other foundational standards.
+These describe the use of a tool, technique, or process identified in the PMBOK® Guide or other foundational standards.
 Examples include the “Practice Standard for Scheduling” and the “Practice Standard for Project Estimating”.
 When developing recommendations and guidance for Agile approaches we need to explain where they deviate from these established Practice Standards.

 Lastly, there are “Practice Guides” that provide supporting information and instruction.
 Practice guides may become potential standards and if so, would undergo the process for development of full consensus standards.
 Terms used in all three levels of documents are defined in a single, unifying “Lexicon of Terms”.
 Definitions in the Lexicon were developed by volunteer experts, and PMI standards committees are chartered to use the Lexicon terms without modification.